-Instead, says Susan Bower, architect and principal of Mitchell Wall Architecture & Design in St. Louis, aim to make this space as pleasant as possible.
+Instead, says Susan Bower, architect, and principal of Mitchell Wall Architecture & Design in St. Louis, aims to make this space as pleasant as possible.

 “The home office is an essential organ in the body of the house.
 It’s not a junk room or an afterthought – it’s a place to concentrate on serious tasks,” Bower says.

-First, try to select a room that offers good privacy as well as a desired window view with healthy ventilation.
+First, try to select a room that offers good privacy as well as the desired window view with healthy ventilation.

 Next, ponder the position of your desk and chair, says Marina Umali, a Feng Shui-influenced interior designer/owner of Paramus, N.J.-based Marina V Design Studio.